danielsada/100daysofalgorithms/README.md

 Day 96:
 - [x] Implemented subsets, and permutations the "easy" way.
 - [x] Investigated itertools for easy convenience to methods

+Day 97:
+- [x] Explored some of the collection library in python, a bit of the oscure methods of deque, Counter, defaultdict and more.
+I already knew them, but getting more proficient with them